ontopea/ontopea-graph-issue-tracker/README.md

 # Ontopea Graph Issue Tracker 🐞

-This is the public issue tracker for the Ontopea Graph application.
+This is the public issue tracker for the [Ontopea Graph](https://ontopea.com/).
 You can report any bugs you find or features you'd like to see directly in the [issue tracker](https://github.com/ontopea/ontopea-graph-issue-tracker/issues).